 In 2016, the FDA approved Avedro Inc.’s corneal collagen cross-linking system (KXL) for the treatment of progressive keratoconus and post-LASIK ectasia.
 Wolfe Eye Clinic acquired this technology upon FDA approval for treatment of patients in Iowa.

 Corneal cross-linking is a minimally invasive outpatient procedure that combines the use of UVA light and Vitamin B2 eye drops to add stiffness to corneas which have been weakened by disease.
 They are the first and only therapeutic products for corneal cross-linking which have been FDA approved to treat progressive keratoconus.
 Together, they create new corneal collagen cross-links which results in a shortening and thickening of the collagen fibrils.
 The FDA approval of the KXL System offers an effective treatment for patients who, until recently, had no therapeutic options to limit the progression of this sight-threatening disease.

 Wolfe Eye Clinic has experts in keratoconus.
 Corneal cross-linking candidacy evaluations and treatments are available in our Cedar Rapids and Des Moines offices.
-We offer complete keratoconus and corneal disease expertise throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+We offer complete keratoconus and corneal disease expertise throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

 Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any corneal disease or keratoconus-related questions or to schedule an appointment with one of our corneal disease specialists: Dr. Steven Johnson, Dr. Todd Gothard or Dr. Matthew Rauen.